-Recycling of cellophane bags.
+Recycling plastic bags.
 Acceptance of plastic bags for recycling.
 Bonus: the simplest device for cutting plastic bottles

-Plastic bags are made from the same substance as all plastic: oil.
+Plastic bags are made from the same substance that makes all plastic: petroleum.

-Oil materials and products have two main disadvantages: significant amounts of pollution are released during production, and the product is not biodegradable.
+Petroleum materials and products have two main disadvantages: Manufacturing produces significant amounts of pollution and the product is not biodegradable.

 In other words, it is difficult to produce and almost impossible to get rid of once produced.

-According to the Natural Environment website, between 60 million and 100 million barrels of oil is required to produce plastic bags per year worldwide, and it will take about 400 years for them to completely decompose.
+According to the Natural Environment website, it takes between 60 and 100 million barrels of oil to produce plastic bags in a year worldwide, and it will take about 400 years for them to fully decompose.

-Many packages built by factories cannot be recycled.
-Most of them end up in landfills. to lie there for the next hundreds of years.
+Many bags collected by factories cannot be recycled.
+Most of them end up in landfills to lie there for the next hundreds of years.

-There are, however, biodegradable packages, but in this topic, too, not everything is clear.
-Is it true that they decompose in nature, or is this another trick to increase sales, we figured it out.
+There are, however, biodegradable packages, but not everything is clear on this topic either.
+Whether they really decompose in nature, or is this just another trick to increase sales, we figured it out.

-Plastic is a strong, lightweight and cheap material.
-It can be easily molded into a wide range of products.
+Plastic is a durable, lightweight and cheap material.
+It can be easily molded into a variety of widely available products.

-Production and use of plastic bags increased over the past 10 years.
+Production and use of plastic bags has increased over the past 10 years.

 Therefore, their reuse, recovery and recycling are extremely important.